 Kari Miller, Regulatory and Product Management Leader, Pilgrim Quality Solutions, an IQVIA company

 Ask any corporate executive to list the top objectives of their organization’s Quality department and they’ll include the need for predictive and proactive risk management strategies.
-The Medical Device industry is no exception to this reality; if the industry wants to improve patient outcomes, then it has to manage risk.
+The Medical Device industry is no exception to this reality; if the industry wants to improve patient outcomes, then it needs medical device regulation risk management.

 One of the largest sources of organizational risk is dependence on third-party suppliers.
 Today’s global economy has added complexity to supply chains, and longer supply chains are making it increasingly difficult to manage our suppliers, and in many cases our suppliers’ suppliers, thereby increasing overall risk.
 The plethora of medical device regulatory requirements placed in Medical Device organizations, including FDA mandates and the updates to ISO 13485:2016, reflect this new reality.